|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

-- An LD50 value is the amount of a solid or liquid material that it takes to kill 50% of test animals (for example, mice or rats) in one dose.
+An LD50 or 50% Lethal Dose value is the amount of a solid or liquid material that it takes to kill 50% of test animals (for example, mice or rats) in one dose.
+It is also called the median lethal dose.

 This is closely related to the LDLo value which is the lowest dosage reported to have killed animals or humans.